Edward Welch (architect)

-Hansom & Welch designed a number of buildings on the Isle of Man, most notably King William's College, where Welch's brother, John Welch also designed several churches independently.
-Edward Welch Also designed Christchurch, A large church in Harpurhey Manchester.
+Hansom & Welch designed a number of buildings on the Isle of Man, most notably King William's College, where Welch's brother John Welch also designed several churches.
+Edward Welch also designed Christ Church, a large church in Harpurhey, Manchester.
 This church was built on the Harpurhey side of the toll gate to allow congregations to go to church, without having to go into the city and pay the toll charge.
-Christchurch is still standing today and has a thriving congregation.

-Following his parting of ways with Hansom, Edward Welch returned to Liverpool, where he continued to practise as an architect until 1849.
+Following his parting of ways with Hansom, Welch returned to Liverpool, where he continued to practise as an architect until 1849.
 He died in London on 3 August 1868.